DMI-WAM

 Model set-up

-DMI-WAM has five geographical domains:
+DMI-WAM has three geographical domains at present:

-the North Atlantic,
+North Atlantic,

-the North Sea and Baltic Sea, the Transition Area (Danish Waters),
+North Sea / Baltic Sea, and Transition Area (Danish Waters) (see figure and table below).

-| model |
+model |

 n.atlantic |